pieter-degroote/UltimateKEYS-testing/README.md

 # UltimateKEYS - Testing
 A testing repository for UltimateKEYS

-## Overlay script for United States-International keyboard layout :
+## Overlay scripts for United States-International keyboard layout :

 See the files **`UltimateKEYS - KBDUSX - YYYY-MM-DD.ahk`** and **`UltimateKEYS SW - KBDUSX - YYYY-MM-DD.ahk`**.

-These scripts should have the exact same functionality as the main editions, but are intended as an overlay for 'United States-International'.
+These scripts should have the exact same functionality as the main editions, but are intended as overlays for 'United States-International'.

 ## CE (Compact Edition) for French and English :